 As a requirement for any item being shipped, information on your shipping labels must be clear and legible.
 The Sender and Receiver address must be precise so that the package can arrive at the right place.
 Barcodes should also be clear to ensure that your parcel can be accurately and efficiently tracked.
 In fact, unscannable barcodes on parcels will often mean the courier cannot complete the collection.
 Read more about how to properly package your items.

-To minimise the risk of your parcels being undeliverable, we recommend investing in a top-quality printer for your shipping labels.
+To minimise the risk of your parcels being undeliverable, we recommend investing in a top-quality shipping label printer.
 Your business deserves it!

-What to consider when choosing a label printer?
+What to consider when choosing a shipping label printer?

 - Is label printing a one-time or continuing need?
 Is it necessary to print labels on a regular basis?
 How often will you be printing labels for the business?
 This will determine the importance of the print speed of the printer.
 How many labels per second/minute/hour are you expecting to print?
 For high volume shippers, this will be crucial.